 Certain of the Directors were representatives of the Company's shareholders and their individual remuneration reflects the services they provide to the Company, its subsidiaries and a number of other entities outside of the Group.
-It is not possible to make an accurate apportionment of each Director's remuneration in respect of their
+It is not possible to make an accurate apportionment of each Director's remuneration in respect of their service to the Company and the Group except where sums are paid to third parties in respect of their services, of which there were £nil (2018: £nil) in relation to the Company.
+Accordingly, no remuneration in respect of these Directors is recognised in the Company.

-There is one directors to whom retirement benefits accrued in respect of qualifying services (2018: one).
+There are no directors to whom retirement benefits accrued in respect of qualifying services (2018: none).